Can Yaman: Career

 He started his career in Gönül İşleri in 2014.
 In 2015, he starred in İnadına Aşk and starred in Hangimiz Sevmedik in 2016.
 The breakthrough of his career came in 2017 with the series Dolunay.

 From 2018 to 2019, he played the lead role in the Turkish romantic comedy series Erkenci Kuş.
 He received several acting national awards and nominations including international Murex d'Or award for this series.

 Υaman played the lead role in the Turkish short series Bay Yanlış.
 The series was produced by Gold Film, directed by Deniz Yorulmazer.
 It premiered on FOX in June 2020.
 For this series, he was nominated for Best Actor in Foreign Series at LATAM PRODU 2020 Awards.

 In 2020, he became the face of the Turkish clothing brand TUDORS.

-In December 2020, Yaman made an agreement with Luxvide, an Italian production company, for the series Sandokan.
-It took 4 years to write and design this international event series.
+In December 2020, Yaman made an agreement with Lux Vide, an Italian production company, for the series Sandokan, which began to be aired in December 2025.

-In March 2021, he was a guest in the series Che Dio ci Aiuti, portraying the character of Gino.
+In March 2021, he was a guest in the series Che Dio ci aiuti, portraying the character of Gino.
 He then played Francesco Demir in the series Viola come il mare.

-In winter 2022 Can Yaman shot international series El Turco starring Greta Ferro, William Kemp, Slavko Sobin and many other well known European actors.
+In winter 2022 Can Yaman shot international series El Turco starring Greta Ferro, William Kempe, Slavko Sobin and many other well known European actors.
 Originally the series was shot for Disney Plus, but following issues with the Disney Plus global organisation the production company Ay Yapim bought back the rights to the series and it is expected to launch on streaming platform in 2025.

-In Autumn 2025 Can Yaman will start the TV series Sandokan, produced by Lux Vide.

-In June 2024 Can Yaman has deleted his 11 million follower Instagram account.
+In June 2024, Can Yaman deleted his 12 million follower Instagram account.
 He said he wanted to focus on his acting without social media disruptions.
 Can Yaman opened a new Instagram account in March 2025.

+After starring in the TV series Sandokan, which premiered in December 2025, Yaman co-hosted the first night of the Sanremo Music Festival 2026.